d-j-e/SNPPar/README.md

   * Down_Gene_Distance  Base pair distance from mutation event to downstream gene

 # Important Note
-SNPPar is very accurate (evidence in SNPPar_test very soon!), BUT calls where the ancestor is the Root node ('N1') are *extremely unreliable* - Indeed the tree will have no homoplastic events mapped to root node, though the total number of SNPs is estimated using the ratio of the distance to the child nodes of 'N1'.
+SNPPar is very accurate (evidence in SNPPar_test very soon!), BUT calls where the ancestor is the root node ('N1') are ***extremely unreliable*** - Indeed the tree has no homoplastic events (parallel, convergent, or revertant) mapped to root node, though the total number of SNPs is estimated using the ratio of the distance to the child nodes of 'N1'.

+# Another Important Note
+Have just realised that when a homoplastic event with the root node as the ancestor node is removed, if there is only one other mutation event at the same SNP position, that mutation event should be removed from the tree too (At least for parallel events - convergent and revertant mutation events are more complex).
+Affects both tree formats... **Will be fixed asap!**